-We currently have a number of large contracts across a variety of diverse sectors.
+Bookabee Australia is in partnership with a number of large organisations across a variety of diverse sectors and elements of the community.
 We use an interactive, relaxed style of delivery when presenting that safely engages participants in a genuine cultural experience.

 The full day training engages participants in a cultural immersion experience that sensitively encourages them to examine their attitudes, values and beliefs towards Aboriginal Australia in a safe non-judgmental learning environment.
 The aim of the experience is to safely and sensitively present facts and information to assist participants to adopt a healthier, more positive world view of Aboriginal Australia.

 Continually updating and reviewing the Bookabee Australia Cultural Sensitivity and Respect Program has enabled it to maintain currency and relevance over more than two and a half decades.
 We ensure it is current and relevant to today’s times by adapting and incorporating topical themes and news events.

 Below is an excerpt from the IQ2 debate that features Stan Grant, a proud Wiradjuri Aboriginal Man who challenges our nation with his memorable address.
 This is one of the resources that is used in our Aboriginal Cultural Sensitivity and Respect Training.

 Bookabee Australia is a member of Supply Nation

 We provide exceptional cultural immersion experiences designed to speak to the heart and mind to engage participants in life changing experiences.

 Cancellation : Cancellation must be made in writing.
 Such notice is not effective until received by Bookabee during normal working hours.